What Are Federal Trucking Regulations?

 • Hours of service limits

-• Drug testing and blood alcohol concentration limits
+• Drug testing and blood alcohol content limits

 Pennsylvania Trucking Regulations